SLO vs SLA vs SLI - Differences & Meaning

 Fast rule to avoid confusion

-SLI is the measurement, SLO is the internal reliability target, SLA is the external promise plus consequences.
+SLI is the measurement, SLO is the target, and SLA is the promise with consequences.
+If the miss only causes internal follow-up, you are usually looking at an SLO rather than an SLA.

 SLO vs SLA vs SLI Comparison Table

-Term Meaning Core purpose Typical owner Audience If missed Example statement
+Term Meaning Core purpose Typical owner If missed

 SLI A quantitative indicator of service level.
-Measure what users experience.
-Engineering, SRE, platform teams.
-Mainly internal.
-No direct consequence by itself (it is a metric).
-"Successful requests divided by total requests."
+Show what users are actually receiving.
+Engineering, SRE, platform teams No direct consequence because it is only the metric.

 Important nuance